 All the above problems can also occur with ductless AC systems.
 In addition, there are some unique aspects of the ductless system which means other issues are likely.

-• Moisture: In a central AC system, all the cooling power is concentrated in one unit, and all the condensation is dealt with in one place.
+- Moisture: In a central AC system, all the cooling power is concentrated in one unit, and all the condensation is dealt with in one place.
 Because your ductless system is split into multiple sections, with air handlers in different parts of your home, moisture is drawn from the air in all those places.
 This means the drainage system is more complex.
 Dripping from an air handler or water stains on the wall below the air handler can occur from leaking condensate or a clog in the drain.
+Water pooling around indoor units typically indicates a clogged condensate drain line, and clogged condensate drains can trip safety switches and shut down HVAC systems in humid environments.
 The smell of mildew is another sign of moisture problems.
 Mold can only grow where there’s moisture.

-• Fan Problems: Again, with multiple air handlers, there are multiple fans, while a central AC system only has one fan in the indoor unit.
+- Fan Problems: Again, with multiple air handlers, there are multiple fans, while a central AC system only has one fan in the indoor unit.
 More moving parts means more chances that something will break down.
 If a fan is off-kilter or broken, or the motor running it is struggling, you may hear rattling or clattering noises or experience decreased airflow from that air handler.
+Issues with vents can also contribute to poor airflow and cooling performance.

 Prompt repair makes all the difference.
 For example, a clattering fan might only require a quick and easy repair, but a fan allowed to rattle itself loose until it flies free and hits another component might require much more extensive repairs.